-Bio and Contact
+Bio & Contact

 Bio:

 Thomas Maltman’s first novel, The Night Birds, won an Alex Award, a Spur Award, and the Friends of American Writers Literary Award.
 In 2009 the American Library Association chose The Night Birds as an “Outstanding Book for the College Bound.”
 Little Wolves, his second novel, was a finalist for the Minnesota Book Award and won the All Iowa Reads selection in 2014.
 He teaches at Normandale Community College and lives in the Twin Cities area with his wife, a Lutheran pastor, and his three daughters.
 His third novel, The Land, was published by Soho Press in October, 2020.
+In July of 2025, Soho Press will publish his fourth novel, Ashes to Ashes.

 Contact: